Restor-Foundation/tcd/README.md

 This repository contains a library for performing tree crown detection (TCD) in aerial imagery.

-**Note: we are currently refactoring the reporting scripts to bring them in line with changes to the API - we recommend using external software like QGIS to analyse and collate predictions (e.g. output shapefiles and GeoTIFF confidence maps).**

 ## Dataset and pre-trained models

 The training dataset used for our models is currently hosted on [HuggingFace Hub](https://huggingface.co/datasets/restor/tcd).
 We also provide the dataset pre-formatted as MS-COCO on [Zenodo](https://zenodo.org/record/11617167) which can be used for training instance segmentation models out-of-the-box.
 These datasets can also be reconstructed using the HuggingFace repository.